 Try to attract your pet back home

 Place articles with a strong scent of either yourself or the pet outdoors.
 We suggest the cat's litter box, bedding or clothing that you have been exercising or cooking in.
 Change the article every few days to maintain a fresh scent.
-The best time to put out or change an article is before or after rain.
 If your pet has been sighted in an area, go to that location and leave something there with your scent on it, along with a flyer.
-Only put out a small amount of food, (you want the cat to remain hungry so they will come back to where the food is) Please remember to also put out water.
-You may also try putting out catnip.
+Only put out a small amount of food, (you want your pet to remain hungry so they will come back to where the food is).
+Please remember to also put out water.
 Try to attract the pet back to your home, and make it easy for the pet to gain entry into the house.

 Looking for your pet

 Stay in one area, shake a box of food.
 If you are going to walk around the neighborhood, check storage sheds, garages, and dumpsters.
 Also walk around on trash night.
 Please remember to bring a strong flashlight.
 We find the early morning hours are the best time to look for a pet (cats are nocturnal).
 The streets are quiet and your voice will carry farther.
 With lost dogs, start searching the area going into the wind.
 Most dogs will search out food or a mate.
 They may be trying to pick up the scent of the owner, or to track the owner back to their home.
 Missing cats that are strictly indoor pets have a tendency to hide in closed in areas, e.g., under porches, under decks, crawl spaces, window wells, and small storage sheds.
 They have a tendency to be close to home but can hide very well.
 Consider renting a cat trap from a feed store, or veterinarian to help with the return of these pets.